FOR IMMEDIATE RELEASE:

 Report Fraud, Waste, and Mismanagement in State Government to Legislative Audit Bureau Hotline (1-877-FRAUD-17)

-From April 2008 through December 2016, almost 900 reports were made to the hotline.
-In 2015 and 2016, LAB received 185 hotline reports, 143 of which were specific to state agencies or programs.
-These reports involved a variety of topics, including agency mismanagement, improper oversight of state funds, and waste or inefficiency in state government.
+From April 2008 through December 2020, 1,301 reports were made to the hotline.
+In 2019 and 2020, LAB received 203 hotline reports, 140 of which were specific to state agencies or programs.
+These reports involved a variety of topics, including state agency mismanagement, compliance with applicable laws, contractor issues, and personnel issues.

-Individuals may report concerns related to state government activities to LAB by calling the toll-free hotline at 1-877-FRAUD-17, through a secure online reporting form available at www.legis.wisconsin.gov/lab/hotline, or by mail.
+Individuals may report concerns related to state government activities, including those involving the University of Wisconsin System and its institutions, to LAB by calling the toll-free hotline at 1-877-FRAUD-17, through a secure online reporting form available at www.legis.wisconsin.gov/lab/hotline, or by mail.
 By law, the identity of the individual making the report will remain confidential.

 Copies of the Biennial Report (report 21-1) may be obtained from LAB’s website at www.legis.wisconsin.gov/lab or by calling (608) 266-2818.